Sush1090/ThermoCycleSim.jl/README.md

 ```

 The `CoolantPort()` is fixed for the pressure `p`, enthalpy `h`, and mass flow rate `mdot`.
 The mass flow rate of the system is conserved throught the system.

+It provides the following components:

+    1. Compressor using Isentropic Efficiency
+    2. Expander using Isentropic Efficiency
+    3. Isenthalpic Expander
+    4. Evaporator
+    5. Condensor
+    6. Heat Exchanger -  No phase change
+    7. Electric Heating

+It also provides basic functions that find the pressure to match the pitch points.

+Example of Organic Rankine Cycle

+A phase ploting routine is provided for the given cycle.